Ready for discharge?

 - undertake a safe transfer

-Recognising that discharge is a transfer of care makes it evident that other parties are involved and that the problem of delay does not just concern the patient and the service looking after the patient.
-The difficulties arising in transferring patients out of an acute hospital are a societal concern.
-They emerge with the context of healthcare and social service systems but extend further into policies concerning housing and financial support and still further to include most social systems.
-As a whole, represented by politicians, society must take responsibility for the problem.
-A notorious case of a child who the hospital could not transfer from inappropriate hospital placement (here) illustrated that a discharge process does not occur in a vacuum and involves political choices.
+Recognising that discharge is a transfer of care rather than the end of a patient’s need for care reveals that other parties are involved.
+The delay problem does not just concern the patient and the service caring for the patient.
+Instead, the difficulties arising in transferring patients out of an acute hospital are a societal concern.
+They emerge in the context of healthcare and social service systems but extend further into policies concerning housing and financial support and even to most social systems.

 To summarise, the patient is not the cause of a delayed discharge.
 The delays arise from difficulties in: